ardacicek/ardacicek/README.md

 - 👀 I’m interested in coastal modeling.
 - 🌱 I’m currently learning how to make coastal models more user friendly.
 - 💞️ All the softwares on my repository are for EDUCATIONAL PURPOSES ONLY.
 I do not accept any responsibility for the consequences related to usage for other purposes.
-- 📫 E-mail me: ciceka@metu.edu.tr
+- 📫 E-mail me: yagizarda.cicek@kuleuven.be

 <!---
 ardacicek/ardacicek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.